 We live in the far south of New South Wales and are off the power grid.
 We began building our rammed earth, pole and straw-bale home at Dignams Creek in 2006.
 We wanted our home to be ecologically sound.
 Our heating options were solar power, bottled gas or wood.

 With a constant supply of firewood falling down around us, a wood-burning heater was inevitable.
 But we were not happy with slow combustion heaters.
 They produce a lot of heat when going, and none the rest of the time.
-They also send most of the heat up the chimney which is a waste.
-They are also prone to creating pollution and deposits.
+They send most of the heat up the chimney which is a waste and they are prone to creating pollution and deposits.
 So we spent a long time looking at other options.

 While on holiday in Europe we were stranded in a mountain chalet during a blizzard.
-In the morning they used what limited fuel was available (an old packing case and empty cardboard boxes) to light a fire in a masonry heater.
+In the morning they lit up a masonry heater.
 The fire lasted for about one hour.
 The masonry heater absorbed the warmth and then radiated it all day.
 We curled up against the heater reading books with damp clothes draped over it to dry.
 The heat was beautiful, not too hot.
 We had found what we wanted for our home.
-Then we researched it further (see our links section).
+Then we researched it further (see our links section) and discovered that they weren’t available in Australia.

 With all the experts being half a world away we toyed with trying to design and build our own.
 We looked at bringing someone out to Australia to build one for us.
 Then we discovered the Tempcast precast core unit kits which would leave us with only the facing to create.